aws-samples/nextcloud-server/README.md

 ### Cloudformation termination protection
 To prevent your CloudFormation stack resources from accidental deletion, you can enable termination protection.
 Refer to [Protecting a stack from being deleted](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html) for instructions.

-### Filter IAM source IP
+### Filter IAM policy source IP
-The CloudFormation template creates an IAM user with inline policy for access to S3 bucket.
-Access key credentials are stored in `/var/www/html/config/config.php` on your EC2 instance.
-If `assignStaticIP` is `Yes`, you can limit the use of the access key to requests made by your Nextcloud server.
+As Nextcloud does not support instance profile, the CloudFormation template creates an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with programmatic access to S3 bucket.
+User [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) are stored in `/var/www/html/config/config.php` on your EC2 instance.
+If `assignStaticIP` is `Yes`, you can limit access key use to requests made by your Nextcloud server.

 The created user name can be located in CloudFormation **Resources** section with `Logical ID` of **iamUser**.
 Click on the `Physical ID` value to view IAM user permission in IAM console.
 Edit attached policy and change "aws:SourceIp" value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
-If IP address is 1.2.3.4, your policy should look similar to this
+If IP address is 1.2.3.4, your policy should look similar to below

 ```
 {